nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ------------------------------------------------------------------------------------------------

-Taskmania (based off AB3) is a **desktop app for a project leader to manage team members and tasks** to be finished in a software project, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Taskmania (based off AB3) is a **desktop application for a project leader to manage team members and tasks** to be finished in a software project, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Taskmania can allow you to manage your team faster than a traditional point and click interface.

 ## Table of contents